Kunwar-Aditya-Codes/Kunwar-Aditya-Codes/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Cafe House
+- 🔭 I’m currently working on Amazon clone with Nextjs and Web3 tech
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Solidity
 - 💬 Ask me about Mern Developement
 - 📫 How to reach me: LinkedIn ["https://www.linkedin.com/in/kunwar-aditya-117633191/"]
 - 😄 Pronouns: He/Him